loafey/master-thesis/Thesis/2.0. Background/Lambda Calculus.typ

 is show in @const_term.

 #figure(
-  caption: [Derivation of a linearly typed term that discard the variable $x$], prooftree(rule(
+  caption: [Derivation of a linearly typed term that discards the variable $x$], prooftree(rule(
     name: [Abs],
     $dot tack lambda x. lambda y. y : !B lollipop A lollipop A$,